mRNA-1647 Vaccine Description

-mRNA-1647 is a vaccine candidate combining six mRNAs in a single vial, which encode for two antigens on the surface of CMV: five mRNAs encoding the subunits that form the membrane-bound pentamer complex and one mRNA encoding the full-length membrane-bound glycoprotein B (gB)
+mRNA-1647 is a vaccine candidate combining six mRNAs in a single vial, which encodes for two antigens on the surface of CMV: five mRNAs encoding the subunits that form the membrane-bound pentamer complex and one mRNA encoding the full-length membrane-bound glycoprotein B (gB).

 Studies are on-going to determine the proper dosage